Aran Islands Lifeboat Station

-Aran Islands Lifeboat Station is located in Kilronan, the largest settlement on the island of Inishmore, the largest of the three Aran Islands, which sit at the mouth of Galway Bay, on the west coast of Ireland.
+Aran Islands Lifeboat Station is located in Kilronan, the largest settlement on the island of Inishmore, the largest of the three Aran Islands, which sit at the mouth of Galway Bay in County Galway, on the west coast of Ireland.

 A lifeboat station was first established on Inishmore in 1927 by the Royal National Lifeboat Institution (RNLI), and named Galway Bay Lifeboat Station.